-Because there was no analytical tracking done on the site previously, we, unfortunately, have no metrics to compare to.
+Unfortunately, because there was no analytical tracking done on the site previously, we have no metrics to compare.

 However, we can say that the immersive experience of the new site design is doing what it was designed to do: putting the fun back into collecting art by engaging and educating customers.